22Aja7/UOM-webapp/README.md

 # UOM-webapp
-a webpage for navigation within mumbai university
+a webpage for navigation within mumbai university, maharashtra, india